Conservation Partner Profile: The Mosaic Company

 Mosaic is a young company, founded in 2004, but its roots go back to 1909 when entrepreneur Thomas Meadows became involved in phosphate mining in New Mexico and elsewhere.
 As is true for many American companies involved in natural resource extraction, Mosaic has worked hard to conduct its business with the least possible environmental impact and to give back to the places in which it works.
 Its employees, which include ecologists, biologists, and engineers, are committed to wise land stewardship and community involvement.

-“Mosaic is home to passionate, hard-working conservationists for whom much of their work may go unknown or unnoticed, given the remote locations where it takes place,” said Raoul Boughton, Mosaic Ecologist.
-“But to stand back at the end of a project and see the wildlife and reclaimed habitats flourish is its own immeasurable reward.
-In my time with Mosaic, I’ve had the pleasure of assisting on wildlife corridor connections, strengthening our scrub jay program, and watching once straightened and sometimes drained streams spring to life again feeding critical watersheds.
-For me, to care for the land is to feed the soul.
-Our job is to do a better job for the next generation, and at Mosaic we’re proud to say we’re doing just that.”
+“Mosaic is home to passionate, hard-working conservationists for whom much of their work may go unknown or unnoticed, given the remote locations where it takes place,” said Raoul Boughton, Mosaic Lead Ecologist.
+“It is no easy task, but to work on projects that make a difference and see the achievements that can be made towards reclaiming habitats and rewilding wildlife is its own immeasurable reward.
+We still have a long way to go but in my time with Mosaic, I’ve had the pleasure of assisting on wildlife corridor connections, strengthening our threatened wildlife research and conservation programs on Florida burrowing owl, Florida scrub-jay, and Eastern indigo snake, as well as watching the reestablishment and reconnection of once straightened and sometimes drained streams spring to life, and once again feed critical watersheds.
+Our job is to continue to improve for the next generation, and at Mosaic we’re proud to say we’re doing just that.”

 The Fish & Wildlife Foundation of Florida is grateful to The Mosaic Company for its support, and we look forward to working together in the future on a wide variety of conservation needs.